Generic selectors

 For example, if your school has 230 pupils on roll (between the ages of 5 and 10), it will receive £18,130 for sports premium funding.

-When does sports premium have to be spent in 2024?
+When does sports premium need to be spent by in 2025?

 All schools (including academies and free schools) will receive the funding around the same time.

-The first instalment (7/12 of the funding) will be given to schools in October or November.
-The final allocation comes in April 2024, the remaining 5/12 of the funding.
+October or November is the first instalment (7/12 of the funding).
+The final allocation comes in April 2025, the remaining 5/12 of the funding.

 If we use the example above for a school with 230 pupils on roll, the Winter term instalment will have been £10,575 and the Spring instalment will be £7,554.

-The deadline for spending your PE and sports premium funding is July 31st, 2024.
+The deadline for spending your PE and sports premium funding is July 31st, 2025.
 You cannot carry over any funding into the next year.
-By that date, an accountability report should be published on your website.
+An accountability report should be published on your website by that date.

 PE and sports funding report must cover the following accordingly: